Dog/Animal Bite Injury Lawyers in Dallas, Amarillo, and Abilene

 Do I Need a Rabies/Tetanus Shot?

 If you’re bitten by a dog, cat, or other domesticated animal, ask the owner for documentation that their rabies vaccinations are up-to-date.
-If not – or if you were bitten by a wild animal – the animal will likely be taken and quarantined to watch for signs of rabies.
+If not – or if a wild animal bit you – the animal will likely be taken and quarantined to watch for signs of rabies.
 Wild animals may also be euthanized and tested for rabies.

 If you’re up-to-date on your tetanus shots, you won’t have to worry about tetanus.
 Even if you aren’t up-to-date, you usually only have to worry about tetanus if you’re bitten by livestock or a wild animal.
 However, your doctor may recommend a booster shot after any bite if you aren’t up-to-date on your vaccinations.

 After being bitten by a dog or other animal, you should contact the police and animal control.
 Both will document the incident for future record.

 Dog bites are public record.
 Just as in most injury cases, the official record of what happened will be available to the public.
 Each state has its own laws regarding the release of such information; in Texas, it is known as the Texas Public Information Act.